Accounting standards haven’t kept up with the change in the world.

 Hence, it follows that a grasp of the magnitude, cost, and return on the investments a company makes is central to understanding value.
 It’s simply imperative.

 The other side of the equation is growth.
 What are the opportunities for the company to reinvest their cash flows in the business while maintaining or improving their returns on that capital?

-Remember the truth behind value creation: that a company creates value when it generates a return that is higher than its cost of obtaining and investing that capital.
-Now, couple that with growth.
-This truth also holds that a company can grow immensely without creating a dime of value for its shareholders.
-If the company’s return on investment equals its cost of capital, the present value of growth is exactly zero.
-The value of the business could then only be equal to its steady state.
+Remember the truth behind value creation: that a company creates value when it generates a return that is higher than its cost of obtaining and investing its capital.
+Now couple that with growth.
+The truth also holds that a company can grow immensely without creating a dime of value for its shareholders—and that growth can even be value-destructive to shareholders.
+If the company’s return on investment equals its cost of capital, the present value of growth is exactly zero and the value of the business could then only be equal to its steady state.